 Janesville is a larger medium-sized city located in the state of Wisconsin.
 With a population of 64,159 people and 17 constituent neighborhoods, Janesville is the tenth largest community in Wisconsin.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Janesville is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Janesville is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Janesville is a city of sales and office workers, professionals, and service providers.
 There are especially a lot of people living in Janesville who work in office and administrative support (14.14%), sales jobs (9.07%), and management occupations (7.76%).

 The per capita income in Janesville in 2010 was $25,461, which is middle income relative to Wisconsin, and upper middle income relative to the rest of the US.
 This equates to an annual income of $101,844 for a family of four.
 However, Janesville contains both very wealthy and poor people as well.

 Janesville is a somewhat ethnically-diverse city.
 The people who call Janesville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Janesville residents report their race to be White, followed by Asian.
 Important ancestries of people in Janesville include Irish, Norwegian, English, and Polish.

 The most common language spoken in Janesville is English.
 Other important languages spoken here include Spanish and Mon-Khmer (Cambodian).